 Wills and Trusts

-When you work with an estate planning attorney, two important documents you may want to create include a will and trust.
+Two of the most important estate planning documents are a will and trust.
 In your will, you can name the beneficiaries of your estate as well as a guardian to care for any minor children you may have at the time of your death.
 If you have assets you are concerned about, such as your home, you can create a trust, or trusts, to hold your assets during your lifetime and after death.
 This process of securing your assets in a trust may help your family avoid probate down the line.
 However, everyone’s situation is different, and you will want to work with an experienced estate planning and elder law attorney to help you navigate creating and updating your will and trust(s) to avoid probate or guardianship.

 Powers of Attorney

-A general durable power of attorney (POA) document can name a person, or persons, to make financial decisions on your behalf if you are no longer able to do so.
+A general durable power of attorney (POA) names an individual of your choosing to make financial decisions on your behalf, if you are incapacitated.
 A healthcare POA will allow an individual of your choosing to make healthcare decisions on your behalf if you are no longer able to do so.
 By completing a Health Insurance Portability and Accountability Act (HIPAA) form, you will give your healthcare providers permission to share your medical records with the people listed on your HIPAA form.
 Both a financial POA and a healthcare POA are important to complete in case of emergency.

 Estate planning focuses mostly on establishing your wishes for what happens after death (or in cases of incapacity).
 The area of elder law focuses on a person’s last years or months of life.
 This can include planning for long-term care and applying for government assistance, such as Medicaid, Medicare, and veterans’ benefits.
 Proper estate planning can answer some of these questions and get the long-term healthcare process started early.
-Using elder law and appropriate estate planning tools, an elder law attorney can help you preserve your assets while preparing to apply for benefits.
+An elder law attorney can help you preserve your assets while preparing to apply for benefits.

-Like estate planning, it is best to start the elder law planning process early (before you think you need it).
+Like estate planning, it is best to start the elder law planning process early.
 To qualify for benefits, such as Medicaid, you may have to sell or transfer ownership of some assets years before applying for benefits.
 Gifting or transferring assets out of your name must be done according to local government requirements, and every state is set up a little differently.
-Applying for benefits can be a complicated process, and hiring an experienced attorney can mean the difference between receiving benefits when you need them or not at all.
+Applying for benefits can be a complicated process.
+That’s why hiring an experienced attorney can make all the difference.

 Seniors are at a greater risk for exploitation, neglect, and abuse.
-Here in southern Nevada, the elder law and estate planning attorneys at Michealson Law work to help these seniors every day.
+The attorneys at Michaelson Law work to help these seniors every day.
 If you know a senior whose rights are being violated, we are ready to work together to remedy the situation.

 Estate Planning and Elder Law Together

-It is best to start your estate planning process early, before you are even thinking about elder law.
-Since you never know when an accident or tragedy can strike, it is best to be prepared and have your wishes clearly laid out as soon as possible.
+You should start your estate planning process early, well before you need elder law expertise.
 Planning for end-of-life care and asset protection well in advance lets you legally reduce assets and have an easier time qualifying for benefits, like Medicaid, later in life.
-An attorney experienced in both estate planning and elder law can advise you in these areas and help you navigate and prepare for any future complications.
+A qualified attorney experienced can advise you in about estate planning and elder law decisions.

 This article does not constitute legal advice, and everyone’s circumstance is unique.
 For legal advice regarding your estate planning and/or elder law needs, contact the attorneys at Michaelson Law for a consultation today.